jsthiara10/PySpark-Practice/README.md

 transform and write approximately 3 million records using PySpark, to a MySQL database

 Data Engineers often have to use parallel processing when transforming large datasets and utlising Apache Spark is one such way to achieve this.
-Additionally, engineers may often automate large jobs to run out-of-hours schedule, to minimise strain on database capacity during peak hours.

 Spark works well with Python using the PySpark library, which is used for data transformation in this pipeline.
-Additionally, a cron job is a simple way to schedule data pipelines that have few or no dependencies on other ETL jobs - such as this pipeline.

 This project transforms a large dataset containing around 3 million records for Yellow Taxi Data in New York City, for the month of January 2025.